jeshraghian/snntorch/docs/snntorch.rst

          spk_out, mem_out = net(data.view(batch_size, -1))

+The same approach as above can be used for implementing learnable thresholds, using ``learn_threshold=True``.

 Each neuron has the option to inhibit other neurons within the same layer from firing.
 This can be invoked by setting ``inhibition=True`` when instantiating the neuron layer.